 The standard 2000 Maryland clad quarters in circulated condition are only worth their face value of $0.25.
-These coins only sell for a premium in the higher condition grades.
+These coins only sell for a premium in uncirculated condition.

 Silver Proof Quarter

 The 2000 S silver proof Maryland quarter is worth around $12 in PR 66DC condition.
 The value is around $20 in PR 69DC condition.